hassan-mehedi/winston-chalk/README.md

 This package is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## Issues

-If you encounter any issues or have questions about this package, please feel free to [open an issue](https://github.com/your-github-username/winston-chalk/issues) on GitHub.
+If you encounter any issues or have questions about this package, please feel free to [open an issue](https://github.com/hassan-mehedi/winston-chalk/issues) on GitHub.

 ## Author